stimulsoft/Samples-Dashboards.JS-for-Node.js/Java/README.md

 #Overview
 This repository has some examples (Eclipse Projects) each in different folders:

-### [01.
-Data Adapter](https://github.com/stimulsoft/Samples-Dashboards-JS/tree/master/Java/01.%20Data%20Adapter) - This folder contains demo of using Stimulsoft Dashboards.JS Viewer in the Java project with Java Database addapter.
+### [Connecting to Databases](https://github.com/stimulsoft/Samples-Dashboards-JS/tree/master/Java/Connecting%20to%20Databases) - This folder contains demo of using Stimulsoft Dashboards.JS Viewer in the Java project with Java Database addapter.

 # Running samples
 In order to start simply open the Eclipse Project file in the IDE Eclipse and run the required project.